 1988 Chevrolet Corvette 35th Anniversary Edition hatchback coupe

-One of the Corvettes judged at the NCRS Mid-Atlantic Regional a few months ago was a 35th Anniversary Edition Corvette coupe.
-Time to write a blog entry about one of the most striking of eighties Corvettes.
+One of the Corvettes judged at an NCRS Mid-Atlantic Regional I attended in 2019 was a 35th Anniversary Edition Corvette coupe.
+This made it time to write a blog entry about one of the most striking of eighties Corvettes.

 “… the influential sports car of the modern era.”

-For 1988, the big news for Chevrolet’s Corvette was the 35th Anniversary Edition coupe.
+For 1988, the big news for Chevrolet’s Corvette was the 35th Anniversary Edition coupe, which was introduced late in the model year at the New York Auto Show.
 It was only the second anniversary edition Corvette, following 1978’s Silver Anniversary version.
 Chevrolet had missed the 30th anniversary (there were no 1983 Corvettes), and one senses that General Motors’ marketing team didn’t want to let another one go by without acknowledgment.

-The standard powertrain continued to be the L98 5.7 liter/350 ci V8 with fuel injection paired to a four-speed automatic with overdrive.
+The Corvette’s standard powertrain continued to be the L98 5.7 liter/350 ci V8 with fuel injection paired with a four-speed automatic with overdrive.
 Depending on the rear axle ratio, horsepower for the coupe was either 240 bhp or 245 bhp.
-Top speed for the 1988 Corvette was about 155 mph, with a 0-60 time of about six seconds.
-Estimated fuel economy was 16 city/25 highway by the standards of the day (15/23 by today’s standards).
+Top speed for the 1988 Corvette was about 155 mph, and Car and Driver recorded a 0-60 time of 5.6 seconds.
+Estimated fuel economy was 16 city/25 highway by the day’s standards (15/23 by today’s measures).
 With a 20-gallon fuel tank, a Corvette owner could expect a range of 340 to 370 miles with a 10% fuel reserve.

 1988 Chevrolet Corvette 35th Anniversary Edition, photo courtesy of Mecum.

 There is strong club support for the 1988 Corvette, as there is for all Corvettes.
-According to Hagerty’s valuation tools, all the money for a 1988 35th Anniversary Edition coupe in #1/Concours condition is $33,800, with a more typical number #3/Good condition car going for $11,500.
-1988 Corvettes often show up in the Hemming’s Motor News classifieds and eBay Motors—as I write this in May 2019, there’s a 35th Anniversary Edition coupe with 28,000 miles and many NCRS awards asking an astonishing $80,000.
+According to Hagerty’s valuation tools, all the money for a 1988 35th Anniversary Edition coupe in #1/Concours condition is $47,700, with a more typical number #3/Good condition car going for $11,400.
+1988 Corvettes often show up in the Hemming’s Motor News classifieds, on eBay Motors, and on Bring a Trailer—as I update this blog entry in April 2025, there’s a 35th Anniversary Edition coupe with 8,100 miles for sale on Hemmings, asking $30,000.

 Leave a comment